Now We Can See The Moon is my new novel, and received a starred review in Publishers Weekly.

 To navigate this site, click on the symbol in the upper right corner.

 Berit Ellingsen’s novel Not Dark Yet was published by Two Dollar Radio in November 2015.
 She is the author of the short story collections Beneath the Liquid Skin and Vessel & Solsvart, and the novel Une Ville Vide (PublieMonde).
 Her work has appeared in W.W.
 Norton’s Flash Fiction International, SmokeLong Quarterly, Unstuck, Litro, Up Here – The North at the Center of the World, and other places, and been nominated for the Pushcart Prize, Best of the Net, and the British Science Fiction Award.
-Berit is a member of the Norwegian Author’s Union and divides her time between Norway and Svalbard in the Arctic. http://beritellingsen.com.
+Berit is a member of the Norwegian Author’s Union and divides her time between Norway and the polar regions. http://beritellingsen.com.

 My collection of short stories, Beneath the Liquid Skin, was published by firthFORTH Books / Queen’s Ferry Press in 2012.